mongodb/mongo-python-driver/doc/examples/type_hints.rst

 Due to `limitations in mypy`_, the default values for generics are not yet provided (they will eventually be ``Dict[str, any]``).

+For a larger set of example code that uses types, see the PyMongo `test mypy suite`_.

 If you would like to opt out of using the provided types, add the following to your `mypy config`_: ::